-8.8 Corporate Social Responsibility (CSR)
+Corporate Social Responsibility (CSR) and Sustainability

 In general, business activities are linked to three social aspects: (1) environmental, (2) social and (3) economic aspects.
-Companies can contribute to sustainable development by balancing these aspects with the impact of business activities.
+Entities can contribute to sustainable development by balancing these aspects with the impact of business activities.
 This is often referred to as Corporate Social Responsibility (CSR).
-It is recommended to provide disclosure in the management board's report in relation to CSR.
-DAS 920 provides further guidance.
+It is recommended by the DASB to provide disclosure in the management board report in relation to CSR.
+DAS 920 'Guide to Sustainability Reporting' provides further guidance.